Kayto/AgonLight_GPIO/README.md

 # AgonLight_GPIO

 ## Background
 Agon Light is a compact low-cost board that is both a microcomputer and a BASIC-programmed microcontroller.
-It is intended to be easily hackable and allow interfacing with the outide world.
+It is intended to be easily hackable and allow interfacing with the outside world.
 It features 20x GPIO, plus SPI, I2C, UART for serial communication and allows a great opportunity for learning and experimentation.

 ## Introduction

 This repo is intended to provide some simple add on boards for gpio examples and experiments.
 Although I am of the 8 bit vintage, I consider myself a novice.
-I enjoy hardware making as a way to better understand the inner workings and tyo ultimately improve my coding.
+I enjoy hardware making as a way to better understand the inner hardware workings and to ultimately improve my coding.
 All is a work in progress and is open to contributions and ideas, within the stated aims and limitations of this project.

 ## Aims
-* Provide a range of simple IO hardware to aid coding BBC BASIC.
+* Provide a range of simple IO hardware to aid coding in BBC BASIC.
-* To be useful for gaining a general understanding of GPIO usage and real world interfacing.
+* To be useful in gaining a general understanding of GPIO usage and real world interfacing.
 * Avoid cables and breadboards and try to fit a standardised form factor.
 In this case a plugable "faceplate" for the exiting gpio port.
 The board should avoid constraining any existing ports and access.
 * Ideally, provide onboard visual feedback to aid learning.
 * Avoid additional hardware processing on the add on board.
 Keeping access to the low level hardware prevents adding more complications when learning.
 I.e. GALs, additional controller ICs are to be avoided.

 ## The PCBs

 KiCad, Schematics and Gerbers are provided.
 Please review before making a commitment.
-No warranties or support are provided.As of this date PCBs are not yet tested but will mark as such once done.
+No warranties or support are provided.
+As of this date PCBs are not yet tested but I will mark as such once done.

 #### #1 - The Blinkenlight.
 Every 8 bit computer needs blinky lights.
-Not only do they look like good they are useful for debugging and understanding what is going on at a bit level.
+Not only do they look like good, they are useful for debugging and understanding what is going on at a bit level.
 The Blinkenlight PCB is pretty much the breadboard example from the official documentation but without the fiddly wires.
 It directly plugs into the GPIO header and provides an easily viewable "faceplate".
 This presents the form for future boards.

 #### #2 - 7 segment display